warnp/dungeon-of-the-dragon/README.md

 # Dungeon of the dragon

 ## What is it
-A 2D role playing engine/game based on DnD rules (not accurate, but fun enough to play on computer).
+A turn based 2D role playing engine/game based on DnD rules (not accurate, but fun enough to play on computer).
 The target is to be able to build own adventures.

 ## What tech are used
 The game is coded in Rust.
 It uses ggez for graphics.
 It's heavyly multithreaded with builtin message cue to communicate between threads.